danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

-Now that the contribution of each atom to the scattering intensity is known, these signal buffers must be _reduced_ into intermediate buffers so that they can be written into the final output values `fq`, `fq2` and `fqt` in the HDF5 file.
+Now that the contribution of each atom to the scattering intensity is known, these signal buffers must be _reduced_ into intermediate buffers so that they can be written into the final output values `fq`, `fq2` and `fqt` in the HDF5 file format.
 As the parallelism of Sassena has now increased significantly in this implementation, careful attention must be paid to the reduction step as many simultaneous writes to a single location can cause data races.
 The naive synchronisation approach would be to use mutexes in this case.
-For CUDA code, it is more common to use the `atomicAdd` instruction instead of a mutex lock as it is generally considered faster.
-However, even atomic instructions incur performance overhead as they force the serialisation of the instruction stream, causing contention and hence reducing parallelism.
+For CUDA code, it is more common to use the `atomicAdd` instruction instead of a mutex lock as it's generally faster.
+However, even atomic instructions incur performance overhead as they force the serialisation of the instruction stream, which introduces contention.

 One possible remedy to this problem is to use _partial reduction_, where an intermediate buffer is created in memory for each thread block.
 All threads in the thread block will then reduce into this intermediate buffer and only one thread in the buffer will use an `atomicAdd` instruction to write the intermediate buffer into the global buffer.
-This approach significantly reduces resource contention and was used in Sassena for reducing to the `afinal` and `a2final` buffers, which eventually output to `fq` and `fq2`.
+This approach significantly reduces resource contention and was used in the new implementation for reducing to the `afinal` and `a2final` buffers, which eventually output to `fq` and `fq2`.

 ```cpp